stm32duino/Arduino_Core_STM32/Example/Echo_lab_06/README.md

  From the USB Serial Port, command supported are :

- * < $BME >   : Read BME280 and provide Temperature, Humidity and Pressure
+ * '$BME'   : Read BME280 and provide Temperature, Humidity and Pressure
  * "$KX"   : Read KX023 and provide accelaration along X,Y and Z
  * "$RESET"   : Reset to initial state, can be use to exit from GNSS mode
  * "$GNSS"   : Start GNSS mode, print every 5s the log from GNSS module